crunchy-devops/jenkins-pic/PIPELINE_GUI.md

-# Set up Jenkins Pipeline by using the graphic interface
+# Set up Jenkins pipeline by using the graphic interface
- Go to hello_world_maven
+ Go to petclinic_maven
  Go to Post-Build Action
  Add Post-Build Action
-select Build other projects and type hello_world_sonar Press Apply and save
+select Build other projects and type hello_world_sonar
+Press Apply and save
 Do the same action in
-hello_world_sonar
-hello_world_nexus
-hello_world_docker_build
+petclinic_sonar
+prtclinic_nexus
+petclinic_docker_build
-hello_world_docker_run. parallel run hello-world-jmeter, hello-world-selenium
+petclinic_docker_run, eventually for parallel run petclinic-jmeter, petclinic-selenium

 ## Graphic pipeline